Sofia Richie Gives Scott Disick An Ultimatum About Kourtney Kardashian, Per ‘Life & Style’

 Sofia Richie reportedly has some issues with her boyfriend, Scott Disick.
-The model has allegedly given him an ultimatum about their relationship, especially when it comes to his relationship with baby mama, Kourtney Kardashian.
+The model has allegedly given him an ultimatum about their relationship, especially when it comes to his relationship with his ex, Kourtney Kardashian.

 “Sofia has made it very clear that if [he] strays, it’s over.
 She’d hate to see Kourtney get one up on her.
 Although, saying and doing are two different things,” an insider told the outlet.